Fall River, Nova Scotia: Growth

-Fall River has been expanding rapidly with the construction of a Sobeys and surrounding shopping centre, McDonald's, Subway and Tim Hortons.
 Lockview High School opened its doors in 2000 to relieve strain on the aging Charles P. Allen High School in Bedford.
 Fall River also has two elementary schools, Holland Road Elementary School and Ash Lee Jefferson Elementary School.
 Ash Lee Jefferson Elementary School was named after Mrs. Ada Lee, Mrs. Selena Jefferson and Mrs. Martha Ash, all of whom are remembered for their extraordinary humanitarian efforts, moral and Christian leadership in the community of Fall River.
 There is also one junior high: Georges P. Vanier.
 Due to the increased presence of schools and retail, Fall River serves as a hub for neighboring communities.

 There are four major subdivisions in Fall River, the first being called The Schwarzwald (named after the famed Black Forest in Germany) and developed by the Miller family in the mid-1970s.
 Schwarzwald has in the past decade started development of a new section called Schwarzwald Heights, which branches off of Trunk Highway 2.
 The second subdivision being Fall River Village.
 Fall River Village was established in 1973 with over 1000 acre of land and 200 acre yet to be developed.
 Also Capilano is the third major subdivision, with the Ashburn golf course just outside.

-There are three new subdivisions, St. Andrews West and Kinloch Estates, which opened in February 2009.
-The subdivision itself is nestled between St. Andrews Lake and Kinsac Lake with extensive waterfrontage on both lakes.
-Also, Miller Lake West located near the end of Perrin Drive (actually north of Miller Lake) has developed over the last six to seven years with larger homes and properties offering a feel of country living minutes from the city.

-An up-scale development is also located on Guildwood Drive on the eastern shore of Miller Lake, having large properties with extensive waterfrontage.
-Tillmann Brook, a nearby waterway to this development, runs from Soldier Lake and empties into Miller Lake.
-This waterway is also named for another older Fall River family by the name of Tillmann, who also originated in Germany, although coming later to the area just after World War II, around 1947.
-Near Tillmann Brook at Miller Lake are the old Fall River Stables.
-It is now closed.

 A new fire station and recreation/sports center for Fall River, the Gordon R. Snow Community Centre/Fire Station 45, opened in October 2008.
 It is named after Gordon R. Snow, a former councillor and resident of the community.

-The skate park at the Rec Centre was opened in October 2008.
-It is a large concrete bowl style park, with a few handrails and ledges.
-The Rec Center itself opened in February 2009, which has a gym, offices, a fire hall and event room.